marksandspencer/nx-plugins/docs/nx-playwright-blog.md

 ### Join Us

-We appreciate all input from the community.
+We appreciate all input and contribution from the community.
 Please share any feedback or questions via GitHub [issues](https://github.com/marksandspencer/nx-plugins/issues).
+To contribute please check our contribution guideline [here](https://github.com/marksandspencer/nx-plugins/blob/main/CONTRIBUTING.md).
 Your support will help to shape the project to meet community needs.